ADaMiller14/Pi-In-the-Sky/README.md

 __January 9 - Day 1__

 We began the project early.
 Because of this, we deviated slightly from the schedule by planning out the size (and ground floor shape) of the house.

+__January 10 - Day 2__

+We mostly finished the floor plan and decided against including a camera.
+We also began to mass the necessary components.